-“Nonconventional vehicles” such as Segways or hoverboards are <a href="http:// generally forbidden for use onsite or when traveling on public roads for work purposes.
+“Nonconventional vehicles” such as Segways or hoverboards are generally forbidden for use onsite or when traveling on public roads for work purposes.
 Exceptions must come from the Lab Director.
 Due to fire hazard of units with substandard or defective batteries, charging of hoverboards at LBNL is also prohibited.

 Two is a Magic Number: “Working Alone” Policy

 People at the Laboratory (direct employees or otherwise) are not allowed to work alone in certain situations.
-These situations are when, despite proper mitigations, the hazards of their work could incapacitate them to such a degree that they cannot “self-rescue” themselves or activate emergency services.
+These situations are when, despite proper mitigations, the hazards of their work could incapacitate them to such a degree that they cannot self-rescue or activate emergency services.
 The policy is not meant to refer to ordinary activities similar to those commonly performed by the general public.
 If in doubt, ask your Work Planning and Control work authorization leads the Working Alone Frequently Asked Questions.

 We’re Growing!
 That’s The Good News — And The Bad News

 Construction on the new Integrative Genomics Building makes for a complicated and congested area near Building 50 and Blackberry Gate.
 Narrowed lanes, a variety of work vehicles, and construction workers on foot all mean that we should keep our heads up and our speed down when driving past construction areas.
 “Old Town” (the area just uphill from the Advanced Light Source) is similarly encumbered.
 From this temporary inconvenience will come a stronger LBNL with more and better space where we can do great science safely.

 |The Laboratory and adjacent city are rewarding but challenging places for getting around on two wheels.
 There are resources for learning how to increase your safety and enjoyment.
 For instance, Bike East Bay presents “Urban Cycling 101” and other online courses, as well as in-person courses with practical sessions.|